latex3/latex3.github.io/_posts/2021-06-01-issue33-of-latex2e-released.md

-There are many other enhancements and corrections that we documented in the ltnews article for this release (and a few very minor ones that only made it into the `changes.txt`file).
+There are many other enhancements and corrections that we documented in the ltnews article for this release (and a few very minor ones that only made it into the `changes.txt` file).
 The most important ones from a user perspective are:

  - Further improvements of file name parsing; in particular we made the parsing much faster again (it got a little slow with the functional enhancements we introduced in the last releases)
-  - Better handlling of font series and font shape changes
+  - Better handling of font series and font shape changes
  - Improved copy & paste from documents produced with pdfTeX